Jan-Jan/rp-server/README.md

 ## Background

-I wrote this server, because I wanted to be able to define a route using simple functions or promises.
+I wrote this server, because I wanted to be able to define a route using simple functions, promises, or streams.
 E.g.,

 ```javascript